gigafied/minion/getting_started.md

 	});

-By doing this, you tell Minion that <code>com.example.Example</code> has two dependencies and to make sure those dependencies are loaded and defined before <code>com.example.Example</code> is defined.
+By doing this, you tell MinionJS that <code>com.example.Example</code> has two dependencies and to make sure those dependencies are loaded and defined before <code>com.example.Example</code> is defined.

-If you specify dependencies, Minion store's references to those dependencies under <code>this.__imports</code>
+If you specify dependencies, MinionJS store's references to those dependencies under <code>this.__imports</code>

 This means you can do things like this: